NoobJsPerson/runget/README.md

 - ~~fix the issue when the bot stops adding games when an argument is invalid while using .addgames command~~ done
 - ~~~adding .deletegames command (will work similarly to .addgames)~~

-* if you have any suggestions feel free to make a pull request ;)
+If you have any suggestions feel free to make a pull request ;)